xtokenmarket/xtoken-mgmt-staking/readme.md

 ## TODO

-- we'll need to upgrade xAsset funds to change `withdrawFees` permissions from `onlyOwner` to `onlyRevenueController` or something similar
 - create a new "Governance" contract that controls operations on the staking module.
 This should be controlled by team multisig (need to figure out these details)

 ## Deployed Contracts Addresses